vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 This example `vic-machine create` command deploys a VCH with the following configuration:

 - Provides a wildcard domain `*.example.org` as the FQDN for the client systems that connect to the VCH, for use as the Common Name in the  automatically generated server certificate.
+This assumes that there is a DHCP server offering IP addresses on the public network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
 - Specifies the folder in which to save auto-generated certificates in the `--tls-cert-path` option.
 - Sets the certificate's `organization` (`O`) field to `My Organization`.
 - Generates certificates with a key size of 3072 bits.